 In order to preserve a whole pig without refrigeration, I’m still going to fall back on a few modern methods, including canning.
 None the less, those methods still don’t require electricity, and modern or not, they can still be accomplished with little more than a bit of equipment and a fire pit.

-Tools and Resources for Pork Preservation
+Resources for Preserving Pork Meat

 Before you get started, you’ll need the right tools.
 Very sharp and purpose-built knives are essential to parting up a pig at home, especially if you plan to end the day with all your fingers still attached.
 Cutting with a dull knife, or the wrong type of knife for the job is a good way to get hurt.
 Here’s a list of the knives we use on processing day: